liamr/help-our-nhs-gatsby/content/pages/home.md

   description: This is a meta description.
   title: Home
 ---
-Help Our NHS seeks to show everyone's apprecaition of frontline NHS staff by providing them with sustenance & supplies while they work tirelessly on our behalf.
+**Help Our NHS** seeks to convey everyone's apprecaition of frontline NHS staff by providing them with sustenance & supplies while they work tirelessly on our behalf via a combination of fundraising and donations.
+Supported by artists, individuals and suppliers within the music & events industry.